Sugartown, Louisiana: Sugartown today

 The community of Sugartown today is little more than a crossroads.
-The watermelons still grown in the area are now mostly hybrids bred to endure shipping, although the original Sugartown melon was the "Crimson Sweet" melon, which is still locally grown.
-However, regionally, so long as a local melon is relatively sweet, many will call it a "Sugartown melon" whether the melon was grown in the Sugartown area or not.
+The watermelons still grown in the area are now mostly hybrids bred to endure shipping, although the original Sugartown watermelon, the "Crimson Sweet" variety, is still locally grown.
+Regionally, if a local melon is relatively sweet, many will call it a "Sugartown melon" whether the melon was grown in the Sugartown area or not.